Optimal Activation Functions for the Random Features Regression Model

 We now state results for the norms \eqref{eq:norm_def_2} and \eqref{eq:norm_def_1}.
 The problem we will solve under both norms is similar.
 Let $Z$ $\sim$ $\mathcal{N}(0, 1)$.
 We consider solving the following functional problem, where $i = 1$ or $2$,

-If $i=2$, we seek solutions over the Guassian-weighted Lebesgue space of twice weak-differentiable functions that have $\EX((\sigma(Z))^2)$ and $\EX((\sigma'(Z))^2)$ defined and finite.
-If $i=1$, we seek solutions over the Guassian-weighted Lebesgue space of weak-differentiable functions that have $\EX((\sigma(Z))^2)$ and $\EX(|\sigma'(Z)|)$ defined and finite.
+If $i=2$, we seek solutions over the Gaussian-weighted Lebesgue space of twice weak-differentiable functions that have $\EX((\sigma(Z))^2)$ and $\EX((\sigma'(Z))^2)$ defined and finite.
+If $i=1$, we seek solutions over the Gaussian-weighted Lebesgue space of weak-differentiable functions that have $\EX((\sigma(Z))^2)$ and $\EX(|\sigma'(Z)|)$ defined and finite.
 The derivative $\sigma'$ is to be understood in a weak sense.

-Since $\sigma$ is a one-dimensional function, the requirement of existence of weak derivative implies that there exists a function $v$ that is absolute continuous and that agrees with $\sigma$ almost everywhere \cite{rudin1976principles}.
-Therefore, any specific solution we propose should be understood as an equivalent class of functions that agree with $v$ up to a set of measure zero with respect to the Guassian measure.
+Since $\sigma$ is a one-dimensional function, the requirement of existence of weak derivative implies that there exists a function $v$ that is absolute continuous and that agrees with $\sigma$ almost everywhere \citep{rudin1976principles}.
+Therefore, any specific solution we propose should be understood as an equivalent class of functions that agree with $v$ up to a set of measure zero with respect to the Gaussian measure.

 \begin{theorem} The minimizers of \eqref{eq:var_problem} for $i=2$, i.e. $\|\sigma\|^2 = \EX((\sigma'(Z))^2)$, are

 \end{theorem} In Theorem \ref{th:opt_AF_when_norm_is_L2}, if $\mu_\star = 0$ there is only one minimizer, a linear function.
 If $\mu_\star > 0$, there are exactly two minimizers, both quadratic functions.
 Note that both minimizers satisfy the growth constraints of Assumption \ref{ass:1}, and hence can be used within the analysis of the RFR model.
 We note that quadratic AFs have been empirically studied in the past, e.g. \cite{wuraola2018sqnl}.